wp-plugins/ip-blacklist-cloud/readme.txt

 == Changelog ==

+= 3.3 =
+* Fixed minor PHP Errors
+* Fixed auto blacklist if "spam" link is clicked for single comment.
+* Protected with IP Blacklist Cloud will be displayed with comment form (no more ON / OFF settings).

 = 3.2 =
 * Automatically Blacklist mulitple IP addresses for spam comments (mark as spam from dropdown)